 3.90 - 4.00 GPA = Summa Cum Laude

 3.70 - 3.89 GPA = Magna Cum Laude

 Failure to maintain minimum standards will cause a student to be placed on probation or suspension or be administratively dismissed.
 Conditions governing probation and suspension are listed below:

 - Any student whose cumulative grade point average falls below 2.0 is placed on probation.

 - Any student on probation who does not receive a 2.0 semester grade point average is suspended.

 - Any student on probation for three consecutive regular semesters is suspended.
 (This is possible if the student who has a cumulative grade point average earns a semester grade point average of 2.0 or above but does not raise the cumulative grade point average above 2.0) However, a student on probation who has earned a 2.0 or better for three consecutive semesters can appeal the suspension to the Admission and Academic Standards Committee before serving the suspension.
 A decision to continue the student’s probation in lieu of suspension must be approved by the Provost and Senior Vice President for Academic Affairs.

-- If a student’s cumulative GPA drops below 1.00 at the end of any fall or spring semester, the student will be suspended.
+- If a student's cumulative GPA drops below 1.00 at the end of any fall or spring semester following their first regular semester at Prairie View A&M University, the student will be suspended.

 - The length of the first suspension is one regular semester.
 The second suspension is for one year.
 After a second suspension, a student must meet all academic requirements or be dismissed.